 Apprenticeship

-FCI Tucson offers apprenticeships in Cook, Electrician, HVAC, Pastry Cook, and Plumber.
+The federal prison in Tucson, AZ, offers apprenticeships in Cook, Electrician, HVAC, Pastry Cook, and Plumber.

 Library Services

 FCI Tucson provides leisure and law libraries to inmates at both facilities.
 The leisure library contains newspapers, magazines, reference materials, and general circulation books.
 Inmates may check out fiction or nonfiction books for 14 days.
-The law library provides inmates with access to the TRULINCS Electronic Law Library, typewriters, and a copy machine.

 UNICOR